ztkent/moki/README.md

 # bashgpt
-A GPT assistant that helps with command-line tasks like finding files, installing packages, and git.
+A GPT assistant for the command line.
+Tuned to assist with developer tasks like finding files, installing packages, and git.

 ## Usage